Dashboard Member settings

 Such imports are at risk of occurring accidentally.
 For example, Poland allows CBD oil with a THC level of 0.3% to be grown and sold.
 However, if such CBD oil is imported into the UK (without a valid licence or prescription), this would be illegal.

-Standard advertising and trade description laws apply to legal CBD oil.
+Standard advertising and trade description laws apply to legal CBD oil and other products.

-As CBD oil has grown in popularity, there has been increasing concern that some vendors are misleading consumers regarding the quality of their products.
-For example, by over-emphasising the CBD content of hemp oil and thus implying that it is, essentially, the same as CBD oil.
+As CBD oil has gained popularity, there has been growing concern that some vendors are misleading consumers about the quality of their products.
+For example, by over-emphasising the CBD content of hemp oil and thus implying that it is essentially the same as CBD oil.
 There have even been allegations of vendors infusing standard vegetable oils with some quantity of CBD and marking this as being equivalent to CBD oil.

-These kinds of tactics are entirely illegal and are subject to the same penalties applied to any other form of misleading advertising.
+These tactics are entirely illegal and are subject to the same penalties as any other form of misleading advertising.

 However, more stringent advertising rules may also apply to cannabis products, depending on the product’s nature.
-Many products (eg food, food supplements, medicines and e-cigarettes) are subject to sector-specific advertising regulations in addition to general advertising rules.
+Many products (eg food, food supplements, medicines, and e-cigarettes) are subject to sector-specific advertising regulations in addition to general advertising rules.
 These rules tend to be strict.
-For example, foods containing CBD oil (eg CBD gummies) must be authorised by the Food Standards Agency (FSA) as ‘novel foods’.
+For example, foods containing CBD oil (eg CBD gummies) must be authorised by the Food Standards Agency (FSA) as ‘novel foods’ (ie something that people hadn't widely consumed in the UK or the EU before 15 May 1997).

 For more information on advertising CBD products, see the Advertising Standards Authority’s (ASA’s) guidance.
 For more information on advertising regulations in general, read Advertising regulations.